 Low-cost exchange-traded funds, or ETFs, are used by both robo-advisors, though Personal Capital will use individual stocks also for clients with portfolios over $200,000.

-This process is called Smart Indexing and allows Personal Capital mimic an ETF by grouping a collection of individual securities that can then be sold or replaced to optimize for tax impact.
+This process is called Smart Indexing and allows Personal Capital portfolios to mimic an ETF by grouping a collection of individual securities that can then be sold or replaced to lower taxes.

 Betterment exclusively uses exchange-traded funds with expense ratios that range from 0.09% to 0.17% and include up to 12 asset classes.

 Retirement Planning & Financial Goals: Should You Choose Personal Capital Or Betterment?
 It’s a virtual tie between Personal Capital and Betterment on investment strategy because both rely on the same Nobel-prize winning research to build diversified portfolios that match client risk profiles and financial goals but Personal Capital squeezes out a narrow victory thanks to its Smart Indexing (also known as Smart Beta) approach.

 As top robo-advisors, both support tax-loss harvesting and look to allocate assets optimally across taxable and tax-advantaged accounts.

 Betterment has a keen eye on tax-efficient investing.
 Beyond tax-loss harvesting, which looks to lower capital gains taxes by offsetting losing positions against winning positions, tax-coordinated portfolios are used by Betterment.

 A tax-coordinated portfolio is designed to place tax-efficient assets in tax inefficient accounts and tax inefficient assets in tax efficient accounts.
 For example, municipal bonds are already tax-advantaged so there is no reason to place them in a tax-efficient account, such as an IRA or 401(k).

 Personal Capital also strives to place assets in taxable and tax-advantaged accounts based on their taxable impact.